vuejs/docs/src/api/application-api.md

 - **Usage:**

   Mounts a root component of the application instance on the provided DOM element.
+The `innerHTML` of the DOM element will be replaced with the rendered application.

 - **Example:**